ibmdb/go_ibm_db/README.md

 go_ibm_db
 ==========

-This driver helps to connect to DB2 for LUW,DB2 for iseries and DB2 for z/OS.
+Interface for Go to DB2 for LUW,DB2 for iseries and DB2 for z/OS.

 API Documentation
 ==================

-For complete list of go_ibm_db APIs and example, please check APIDocumentation.md
+> For complete list of go_ibm_db APIs and example, please check [APIDocumentation.md] (https://github.com/ibmdb/go_ibm_db/APIDocumentation.md)

 Prerequisite
 =============